-On my recent visit to Rabat, I wasn’t expecting too much, but actually, we found ourselves very pleasantly surprised.
-What it lacks in frenetic pace and the typical aspects of Moroccan culture you’d expect, Rabat makes up for in being an all-round pleasant destination to visit.
+On my recent visit to Rabat, I wasn’t expecting too much, but actually, we were very pleasantly surprised.
+What Rabat lacks in frenetic pace and the typical aspects of Moroccan culture you’d expect, Rabat makes up for in being an all-round pleasant destination to visit.
 It is an easy-going city with several attractions of interest, most of which can be visited in one day in Rabat.

-What to See in Rabat Morocco
+Best Things to Do and See in Rabat

 The Hassan Mosque and Mausoleum of Mohammed V